 The Rangitāiki River Catchment provisions set out in the following pages are to be inserted into the Bay of Plenty Regional Policy Statement (RPS).
+Provisions to be inserted are underlined.

 Existing operative RPS provisions from other sections of the RPS (including Iwi Resource Management, Water Quantity and Matters of National Importance) also contribute to achieving the Rangitāiki River-specific objectives and those are set out in Table 12 of Part Two, along with the proposed new provisions.